m-lamonaca/programming-notes/docs/javascript/react/redux.md

 });
 ```

-**NOTE**: multiple reducers can be triggered by the same action since each one operates on a different portion of the state.
+> **Note**: multiple reducers can be triggered by the same action since each one operates on a different portion of the state.

 ## [React-Redux](https://react-redux.js.org/)